 When cooking with the versatile green vegetable, think beyond zucchini bread—though I’ve included a recipe in this post and here for an old favorite that includes pineapple and nuts.
 There’s a number of ways to serve zucchini as a main dish.
 Here’s a couple of easy recipes you’ll want to try ASAP.

-Boil several small, whole squash until tender, but not mushy.
-Slice in half long wise; scoop out pulp and mash together with some ground ham.
-Add a bit of sauteed onion and mushrooms, if you like, along with salt, pepper, and cayenne to taste.
-I’ve not tried it, but I bet you could sub some sausage for the ham, browning it along with the onions.
+Boil several small, whole zucchini until tender, but not mushy.
+Slice in half long wise; scoop out pulp and mash together with some ground ham or browned sausage.
+Add a bit of sautéed onion and mushrooms, if you like, along with salt, pepper, and cayenne to taste.

-Whichever you do, return the mixture to shells and top with bread crumbs, such as Panko and shredded cheese.
+Place mixture into shells and top with bread crumbs, such as Panko and shredded cheese.
 Drizzle with a bit of melted butter.
 Bake 5 minutes at 375 degrees until cheese melts.